Craig Barnett: Modelling career

 While competing at the Australian Swimming Olympic Selection Trials for the Athens, 2004 Olympic Games, Barnett was approached by rising Melbourne based swimwear company Way Funky to model their men's label, Funky Trunks, and was the face of the label from 2004 to 2010.
 This led to other modelling offers and sparked an invitation to compete in the 2006 Manhunt Australia competition in which he won the national title the same year.

 Since 2004, Barnett has featured in many Funky Trunks advertising campaigns and commercials, as well as other well established fashion labels and product advertising.
 These include the Zu Shoes "Presidential Collection" campaign, released in December 2010; Tourism Victoria's Yarra Valley campaign in April 2011; Bosch Automotive in September 2011; The Como Hotel Melbourne 2012; Palace Cinemas 2013, Vic Roads 2014, and Tourism Australia campaign in 2014.

 In 2009, Barnett featured on a deck of playing cards wearing Funky Trunks, which were issued as a limited edition promotional offer with Funky Trunks purchases.

 He appeared on the CD single covers for "Perfect Strangers" and "Hot Lovin'", written by Drew Heinemann and performed by Daniel McGahan and Natt Dunn in 2011.

 In 2017, Barnett's image was used on a Funky Trunks print known as the "Gun Show".

 In 2019, an image of Barnett stylishly dressed seated in a private jet was used in an app created by OMG Game Internet Company on Facebook, where users generate a prediction of their "life in the next 5 years", showing images of extravagant lifestyles.

 Judging

-Due to his success on a national and international level in modelling pageants, Barnett has been a guest judge at several Australian national beauty and modelling contests, including Best Model Australia 2007, Manhunt Australia 2007 and Miss Hawaiian Tropic 2009 national finals.
+Barnett has been a guest judge at several Australian national beauty and modelling contests, including Best Model Australia 2007, Manhunt Australia 2007 and Miss Hawaiian Tropic 2009 national finals.